grigoryvp/dotfiles/README.md

 # In "Settings/Sound":
 # * Disable startup sound
 # * Mute interface sound effects
+# In "Settings/Privacy & Security"
+# * Add iTerm2 to "App Management" (for brew to update apps)
 # In "Settings/Lock Screen":
 # * Require password immediately after screen is locked
 # In "Settings/Keyboard":